 You may have one concern or many concerns when it comes to the shape and appearance of your nose, all of which can be addressed during this plastic surgery procedure.
 During your consultation with board-certified plastic surgeon Dr. Stanislaw, make sure you voice all of your concerns and that you are as specific as possible with them.
 And if you are having difficulty breathing through your nose, tell Dr. Stanislaw during the consultation so he can properly prepare for the specific procedures you need to address those issues.

 A rhinoplasty is a plastic surgical procedure that must be performed by a board-certified plastic surgeon like Dr. Stanislaw.
 Candidates for rhinoplasty include people who are dissatisfied with the shape or function of their nose and are looking for a permanent change to their appearance.
+Other people may seek rhinoplasty because they have breathing difficulties, such as having a deviated nasal septum.

 A good candidate for any surgical procedure must be in good overall health, be a non-smoker, and have pre-operative clearance for the surgery.
 Dr. Stanislaw also recommends candidates have a realistic expectation for nose surgery, which he can explain during your initial consultation.